dstackai/dstack/docs/index.md

 ### 🤖 Infrastructure as code

-As data and training workflows require processing and moving huge amounts of data, they typically involve piping together numerous tasks that may have different hardware requirements.
+Typical data and training workflows deal with processing huge amounts of data.
+They typically involve piping together numerous tasks that may have different hardware requirements.

 dstack allows you to define workflows and infrastructure requirements as code using declarative config files.
-When you run a workflow, dstack provisions the required infrastructure and tears it down afterward.
+When you run a workflow, dstack provisions the required infrastructure on-demand.

 When defining a workflow, you can either use the built-in providers (that support specific use-cases), or create your own providers for custom use-cases using the dstack SDK.